JonasXIII/Labyrinth-Clash/Labyrinth-Clash/Deck.md

 [[Movement]] currently says fixed movement is good, but this really clashes with deck building idea.

 # Starting Deck
-Each deck starts out with just 10 [[Cards#Resource Cards|resource cards]] of some kind
+Each deck starts out with just 8 [[Cards#Resource Cards|resource cards]] and two action cards relating to the class

-Ideas:
-* Starting deck could depend on what class you chose.

 # Building a Deck
 [[Cards]] will be added to the deck as they are found.